 Which does pose some questions: how does a giant flying sky whale manage to sneak up on you?

-Enoch also gives you a big one after running away from him, and encountering him in the Area 4 subway.
+Enoch also gives you a big one after getting back to the Zone 3 Area 4 subway.
 The fact he's even bigger when he does doesn't help in the least.

 Kill 'em All: Pretty much what happens through-out the whole game due to purifying the Zones, culminating in the official ending where all the survivors get killed due to the Batter pulling the switch.

 Last-Second Ending Choice: Before the Final Boss fights, you either you let the Batter basically destroy the world or you side with the Judge to defeat the Batter and save what little is left of existence.

 Load-Bearing Boss: All three Guardians.
 After you defeat them, their Zones turn bleak, empty and lifeless.

 Lost Forever: Many items and events if you don't manage to get them all before purifying the respective zones.

 Macro Zone: The second battle against Enoch is this, because of how monstrously large he becomes.
 Your battle sprites don't even have their regular jittering.

 Makes Just as Much Sense in Context: Mining for smoke?
 Getting metal ores from cows?
 Meat fountains?
 Don't expect an explanation for those; a lot of the weirdness is just plain weirdness.